LuposX/Jump-n-Run-with-java/README.md

-# Jump-n-Run-with-java
+# Jump'n Run.
-2d jump run programmed with java. slick2d and lwjgl
+This is a 2d jump'n Run Game.
+I programmed it with java and the libaries: slick2d and lwjgl.